 #3 – GET A SEMI-SOLID FOUNDATION FIRST BY READING UP ON THE BASICS

 It could be that your first Option trade will have disastrous consequences with losses so high they might force you to give up Option trading forever!
-The best thing in Option trading is staying away from those negative emotions until it hurts so much you can’t take it anymore, but Option trading is a game where emotions can get the best of us.
+The best thing in Options trading is staying away from those negative emotions until it hurts so much you can’t take it anymore, but Options trading is a game where emotions can get the best of us.

 - Going over your own gut feeling about risk

 - Maybe even attend an Option trade class.
 Start from here: Option Strategies: A Mentorship Program

 - Make sure you’ve got at least ₹50000 set aside for your Option trading account.

 #4 – DON’T OVER RESPECT THE KING OF OPTIONS TRADING: VOLATILITY